Title | Assistant Professor |

 EDG 980B | Educational Leadership Practicum II |

 James Noonan is an assistant professor in the McKeown School of Education at Salem State University, where he teaches courses in adaptive leadership, school-community partnerships, and culturally responsive teaching.
-He is also a research partner at the Beyond Test Scores Project at UMass Lowell.
 His research interests include the intersection of leadership, learning, and identity as well as the dynamic effects of district- and school-level equity initiatives.
 Dr. Noonan holds an Ed.D. and Ed.M., both from Harvard University, and a B.A. in English and B.S. in English Education, both from Boston University.
 He lives in Roxbury, MA with his wife, a long-time elementary school teacher and math coach.
 They have two daughters enrolled in the Boston Public Schools.

 Read more here.